ersa-mezuraj9/AI-Perceptions---OLS-ANOVA/education/results_summary.md

 - Model explains ~91% of variance (R² = 0.907).

 **Interpretation:**
-Nonlinear relationships and interactions between education levels strongly influence agreement with the statement about job disappearance due to AI and robots.
+Nonlinear relationships and interactions between education levels strongly influence agreement with the statement about increased efficiency due to AI and robots.

+---

+## QB6_7 – AI and Colleagues

+**Survey Question:**
+“To what extent do you agree that AI have a negative impact on communication between colleagues?”

+**ANOVA:**
+Model is not significant (p = 0.483).

+**OLS Result:**
+No education level is a significant predictor.

+**Not Significant:**
+Bachelor (p = 0.549), Master (p = 0.461), Doctoral (p = 0.400)

+**Model Diagnostics:**
+- Residuals are normally distributed (Shapiro-Wilk p = 0.6019).
+- No evidence of nonlinearity (Ramsey RESET p = 0.5717).
+- Heteroskedasticity detected (Breusch-Pagan p = 0.0292), so robust standard errors (HC1) were used.

+**Interpretation:**
+Agreement that AI have a negative impact on communication between colleagues do not appear to vary significantly by education level across countries.
+The model has low explanatory power and shows no significant associations.

 ---